RESEARCH

 Considerable media coverage including featured article in Neuroscience News and ranked number three out of all articles ever published in this journal by Altmetric impact score.
 Press release

 Worldwide media coverage including live filming for Sky and CTV News; ITV News feature filming; BBC World Service and international radio interviews; all main newspapers (e.g. The Times, Telegraph, Guardian) and online magazines like Time.
 Altmetric impact score reached over 1,400.
-Research findings also featured in books including 'The Friendship Cure'.
+Research findings also featured in books including 'The Friendship Cure' and 'Friends: Understanding the Power of Our Most Important Relationships'.
 Press release

 Considerable media coverage, most notably an interview on BBC Radio 4 Inside Science.
 Press release